 - A personalised, progressive exercise program to target your specific issues found during your physical assessment

-So if you or someone you care about are experiencing shoulder pain, come and talk to us and find out what we can do for you today.
+So, if you or someone you care about is experiencing shoulder pain, come and talk to us and find out what we can do for you today.

 Have a question?
 Pop it in the contact us box and we’ll reply shortly.
 Alternatively, you can contact your closest clinic in Brisbane to make an appointment.